First mover

 The Tappers

 Part one of this general election preview is about the fringe parties (including Reform) and part two about the Lib Dems.
-Part three, about the Conservatives, is next.
+Part four, about the Conservatives, is next.

 Look, we promise we’re not going to go on and on about this but the recently-selected Labour party candidate for Hertsmere, Josh Tapper, USED TO BE ON GOGGLEBOX.
 That’s him, on the right, with (left to right) sister Amy, dad Jonathan and mum Nikki.
 You will certainly remember the Tapper family – they were on the programme for eleven series, from the very first programme in 2013 until 2018.
 Tapper’s TV history has certainly brought his candidacy a lot of national publicity – we can’t imagine the selection of a Labour Parliamentary candidate winning much coverage in The Sun without the Gogglebox factor, for instance.